deepvk/metr/README.md

 ```

 ## Running METR++ watermark
-We forked Stable Signature repository to adjust it to be comparable with METR.
-It can be found [here](https://github.com/Alphonsce/stable_signature/).

 Install weights for WM extractor for Stable Signature (taken from [official Stable-Signature repository](https://github.com/facebookresearch/stable_signature) )
 ```bash